justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

 ## Automated testing

-Automated testing tools can audit your product against the WCAG to ensure that you're following best practices that can be detected.
+We use automated testing tools to audit our products for WCAG compliance, ensuring we follow best practices seamlessly.

-We estimate that **automated testing can detect a great amount of common WCAG issues**.
+We estimate that **automated testing can detect a large number of common WCAG issues**.
 Automated testing also gives your team more time to focus on the more complex accessibility tests that need to be completed manually.

 We recommend using tools such as Deque’s [axe-core](https://www.deque.com/axe/) for the web, [Google’s Toolbox for Accessibility for iOS](https://github.com/google/GTXiLib) (GTXiLib), or [Google’s Accessibility Test Framework for Android](https://github.com/google/Accessibility-Test-Framework-for-Android) (ATF) for automated testing.